 Cookie n Cream Brigadeiro

-We don't disappoint cookie lover here.
+We don't disappoint cookie lovers here.
 Just add the cookie's cream to the basic mixture and use cookie crush to roll.
 And you have a new brigadeiro flavor created.
 You can use any cookie flavor you like, Oreo works best.

 You can prepare any nut variations of your choice by adding a little nut powder or nut butter to the basic filling.
 Then roll in crushed nuts of the same type.
 In this way, you can create peanut brigadeiro, cashew brigadeiro, and pistachio bridgadeiro.